trevorstedman/QRMote/README.md

 <script src="qrmote.js"></script>
 <script>
   QRmote.init('http://websockethost:8080');
-  var server = QRmote.Server({
+  var server = new QRmote.Server({
     element: 'my_qrmote_div',
-    clientUrl: 'http://path/to/your/client/page' // do not use localhost here - it will not work on the phone });
+    clientUrl: 'http://path/to/your/client/page' // do not use localhost here - otherwise it will not work on the phone });
 </script>
 ```